 Resource Consents

-A resource consent enables you to carry out an activity that you would otherwise be unable to do.
-There are national and regional rules for undertaking certain activities, and sometimes this means you need a consent.
+There are national and regional rules for undertaking certain activities that affect the environment, and sometimes this means you need a consent.
 Obtaining a resource consent will provide you with certainty that you can do an activity.

 Resource consents are issued under the Resource Management Act 1991 and help ensure that any effect on the environment is managed sustainably.
 There is a set process, with set timeframes that Councils need to follow.

-A consent is required if you wish to do something that is not permitted by district or regional plans.
+A consent is required if you wish to do something that is not permitted by regional plans or national standards.
 As part of this work, we provide advice and information to resource users, and participate in consent appeals and objections to provide a regional perspective on acceptable environmental outcomes.

 We are available to guide you through this process and provide tips on how to make it a smooth experience.
 This can be done by contacting us at public.enquiries@orc.govt.nz, or calling 0800 474 082.